-For the past two years we have focused more on the range event then anything else.
-In order for a vehicle to be practical it must be able to transport people and cargo over a usable range.
-There were many design decisions made in order to reach this goal.
-We didn't achieve our goals last year since we expected to travel another 50 % further.
+For the past three challenges we have focused more on the range event than anything else.
+With the recent energy storage restriction more emphasis it has become harder to justify this focus.
+So for a vehicle to be practical it must be able to transport people and cargo over a usable range.
+There were many design decisions made to reach this goal.
+We didn't achieve our goals in 2009 since we expected to travel another 50 % further.
 What we didn't anticipate were extreme wet snow conditions.
-We have classifieds snow into three categories as shown in Table 5: Slush, Ice and Powder [12, 13].
+We have classified snow into three categories as shown in Table 5: Slush, Ice and Powder [12, 13].
 Using data from the last two years of the CSC and Auth's Thesis [14] we calculated a rolling resistance coefficient.
 We also show our range estimation for our current sled depending on conditions.

-Also, in Figure 12 we plotted Distance vs. rolling resistance which shows how the rolling resistance coefficient affects the overall distance performance of an electric snowmobile at 32 km/h (20 mi/h).
+Also, in Figure 13 we plotted Distance vs. rolling resistance which shows how the rolling resistance coefficient affects the overall distance performance of an electric snowmobile at 32 km/h (20 mi/h).
 Additionally, we looked at the force analysis to propel a vehicle.
 Typically there are four major criteria: Acceleration, Rolling Resistance, Hill Climbing and Wind Drag.
 Since the range event is on a level track we did not calculate Hill Climbing force.
 The other forces were calculated and the summation is shown in Table 6 as Required [W·h] in Column 5.
-We had to add more acceleration events in the 2009 data because a track was not used.
-When we calculated [15] the rolling resistance force, we left the coefficient as a variable and calculated it last using the actual range data from four snowmobiles.
-We used four sleds: our Nanook, a UWM, a McGill from 2009, and a UWM from 2008.
-This gave us a good amount of data to compare.
+We had